skybluecat/skybluecat.github.io/confluence/game/readme.md

+Please use a web server to access the contents.
+For example, run " python -m SimpleHTTPServer 8000 " in the project directory if you use Python 2.

-Haunted Party Time game demo with updated interface (only web part, not Unity project)
+Navigate to HauntedPartyTime.html for the game demo with Unity Web Player.